mw10013/cloudflare-effect-config-object-poc/Ask.md

 Traditionally, environment variables are string based.
 Modern runtimes such as Cloudflare's also put objects into the environment.
 Cloudflare calls these [bindings](https://developers.cloudflare.com/workers/runtime-apis/bindings/).
 They allow a Worker, Cloudflare's serverless function, to interact with resources on Cloudflare such as D1 (sqlite), R2 (object storage), and DO (durable objects).
 ConfigProviders hew to tradition and support only string-based configuration so they cannot fully support Cloudflare envs.

-In Effect, a service can be 'fully declarative' — meaning it avoids runtime boilerplate — if its layer constructors don’t need arguments from the application.
+In Effect, a service can be 'declarative' — meaning it avoids runtime boilerplate — if its layer constructors don’t need arguments from the application.
 This is a desirable property, as it simplifies layer construction.
 Config supports this declarativity when limited to string-based configuration.
 However, a Cloudflare service, which depends on object bindings in the environment, can’t leverage Config to achieve this property.

 I propose adding `object` support to Config for full Cloudflare env integration and to unlock declarative Cloudflare services.